dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 2. __Keeping the network (almost) entirely convolutional__.
 Treating images as an 2D grid rather then a vector helps to  preserve a spatial correlation (in this regard the convolutions are much better then inner products), leverages local receptive field and allows weight sharing.
 Therefore we substitute all fully connected layers for convolutional kernels (except for the last classification layer) and use convolutional LSTM instead of the standard one.
 Thus the hidden state is not a vector anymore, but a 3-D tensor.

 <img src="/assets/8/convalstm.jpg">
-<em> The detailed presentation of the improved network's architecture </em>
+<em> The detailed presentation of the improved network's architecture (open in new tab to enlarge). </em>

 ## Implementation Details, Results and Evaluation